robertsweetman/module_3/mdbook/src/1_overview.md

 Exposure of some secrets would also potentially allow a bad actor to compromise the project's AWS RDS PostgreSQL database or delete things from it even.

+Happily, due to 2 Factor Authentication, all project secrets are protected but still available (via GitHub actions) to drive all the deployment and lambda build automation.

 <!--
 Outline your responsibilities in managing network security and describe this project's alignment with your professional growth.